awebdesign/nexus/README.md

 You can find all the documentation on the Wiki page

 # Updates
-The library has an auto update method, all you need is to click on the Nexus link from you Admin panel / Help icons (top righ) / Nexus
+The library has an auto update method, all you need is to click on the Nexus link from you Admin panel / Help icons (top right) / Nexus